MrTiz/MrTiz.github.io/_posts/2025-02-22-defender-evasion-shellter-hoaxshell.md

 ```
 Waiting 30 seconds will be useful in the next phases, when I'll escalate the privileges.

-Putting PowerShell commands such as the following one can trigger some AV also during static analysis, so, by using [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation), I slightly obfuscated the payload in this way:
+Putting PowerShell commands such as the above (`Remove-Item -Path 'HKLM:\SOFTWARE\Microsoft\AMSI\Providers*\*' -Force`) can trigger some AV also during static analysis, so, by using [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation), I slightly obfuscated the payload in this way:

 ![](/assets/img/defender-evasion-shellter-hoaxshell/Invoke-Obfuscation2.png)
 ```powershell